 At Stannington Infant School we deliver most of our curriculum through themes.
 We plan three main themes each year, one per term for the whole school.
 Delivering the curriculum in a thematic way allows us to link different subject areas and help the children to make sense of their learning.
-So, through the theme Dungeons and Dragons the children will learn History, Geography, ICT, and Art, as well as English and Maths.
+So, through the theme Castles the children will learn History, DT, ICT, and Art, as well as English and Maths.

 At the start of a theme we explore what the children already know about the areas of learning and ask them what else they would like to find out; this gives the children ownership of the curriculum often leading year groups in different directions.
 During each theme we plan educational visits and invite visitors into school to the stimulate learning.
 We use different ‘provocations’ or stimulus to start each theme.
-So for example in our theme ‘Dungeons and Dragons’ we may use the painting 'Saint George and the Dragon' by Paolo Uccello.
+So for example in our theme ‘Castles’ we may use the painting 'Saint George and the Dragon' by Paolo Uccello and visit a real castle.

 Each term we also have themed or subject specific ‘focus weeks’ where we plan in depth learning.
 For example in our math’s week we focused on ‘money’ through our enterprise and charity work.
 In our science week we focused on investigations such as Where does the water go in a flower?
 How far can a car travel on different surfaces?
 These weeks also provide opportunities for children to work in ‘family’ groups of mixed ages.